 - Fantastic Beasts: The Crimes of Grindelwald (2018)

 Meanwhile, the films and novels of the original series remain highly popular, attracting a new generation of viewers while continuing to enchant original fans.
-Whether you are new to the series, want to show it to your kids, or just love revisiting your old favorites, many streaming options are available.
+Whether you are new to the series, love the video game spinoff Hogwarts Legacy, or just love revisiting your old favorites, many streaming options are available.
 Here is a helpful guide to where you can find each of the films streaming.

 This opening chapter in the saga — also known by its British title, Harry Potter and The Philosopher’s Stone — introduces Harry Potter (Daniel Radcliffe) and his friends Ron (Rupert Grint) and Hermione (Emma Watson) as they discover both delights and darkness during their first year at the fantastical Hogwarts School of Witchcraft and Wizardry.
 Chris Columbus, who had had scored blockbuster family hits with Home Alone and Mrs. Doubtfire, directed this first entry in the franchise.
 Columbus had proven his facility with directing kids and he got charismatic performances out of the young actors that would set up the series for long-term success.